john-science/data_science_by_example/examples/3_discworld_on_goodreads/RESULTS.md

-# Parsing Goodreadsfor Information on the Discworld Series
+# Parsing Goodreads for Information on Discworld

 In case you aren't already familiar with it, [goodreads](https://www.goodreads.com/) does for books what [IMDB](https://www.imdb.com/) does for movies.
 It's a great site, with a lot of information to dig through.